itshaneulharu/itshaneulharu/README.md

 I'm driven by a single question: *what happens when a website stops being a page and starts being an experience?*

-That question is what pulls me toward **3D environments**, **physics-driven animations**, **immersive particle systems**, and **dark, atmospheric aesthetics** that make people stop and actually look at a screen.
+That question is what pulls me toward **3D environments**, **immersive animations**, and **dark, atmospheric aesthetics** that make people stop and actually look at a screen.
 I care deeply about the space between a user's intent and the interface's response — and I obsess over making that space as expressive as possible.

 When I'm not building for the web, I'm studying the work of developers and designers who push the boundary of what browsers can do — people who treat the DOM like a canvas and JavaScript like a brush.